-In 2015, Sasa Sestic won the World Barista Championship with a coffee that had been washed carbonic macerated, an innovative fermentation method.
-Two years later, he has his own farms and is consequently even more interested in fermentation.
+In 2015, Sasa Sestic won the World Barista Championship with a washed carbonic macerated coffee, an innovative fermentation method.
+Two years later, he has his own farms and is even more interested in fermentation.
+He once spoke at Re;co in Budapest on the impact of controlling fermentation on coffee flavour development, its quality, and its price sustainability.
+He agreed to provide us with some information about it.

 Spanish Version: ¿Cómo Afecta la Fermentación el Desarrollo de los Sabores del Café?